cheece/JiggleArmature/README.md

 limitations:

- - the phisical behaviour depends on fps of the scene and the selected number of iterations
+ - the phisical behaviour depends on the fps of the scene and the selected number of iterations

 changelog from version 1